lehtolav/distributed-face-recognition/README.md

 The server side receives and saves the images, and optionally classifies them, sending the classification back to the Pi side.

+For now, any directories (e.g. the one to save the facial images in) are hardcoded and have to be adjusted from the files.

 The Pi side program was used on a Raspberry Pi 3, but should work with any device with a webcam.